ReactTraining/react-workshop/README.md

 ```

 If you're having issues with our database or running `npm run kill-db`, see the [Database](#database) section above.

+If these instructions for Windows users can be improved, please let us know or make a PR!

 ## License